MEMORANDUM OF UNDERSTANDING GUIDELINES

 Please email firstname.lastname@example.org to determine if your institution currently holds an MOU or to request a copy of the MOU template.
 Fully executed MOU's will be returned to the institution via email and/or postal mail after the October 16, 2020 MOU submission deadline.

 It is the responsibility of the applicant to ensure that the MOU has been completed before the final stage of the JSF selection process.
 Applicants who are selected as finalists, but do not have an MOU in place from their institution, are not eligible for further consideration.
 JSF program staff can assist with the completion process, but applicants must initiate and ensure completion of the process with their institution.
 It is recommended that applicants begin the process as early as possible during the application period.

-If your university does not currently hold a JSF/MOU with the National Academy of Sciences and you would like to initiate one, contact email@example.com.
+If your academic institution does not currently hold an MOU with the NAS and you would like to initiate one, contact email@example.com.

 By signing the MOU, the academic institution agrees to continue to pay the Fellow’s salary and benefits and retain all rights and privileges associated with the Fellow’s academic position.
 It is strongly recommended that specific details of this agreement be discussed between the institution and the faculty member before applying for the fellowship.